 § To assess credibility, attorneys need to seek out juror feedback through mock trials, focus groups, and/or post-trial interviews.

-For more detail on the topic of attorney credibility and the research that supports these findings, please review our two-part series:
+For more detail on the topic of attorney credibility and the research that supports these findings, please review our article: